-The Commission agrees that the DER Shared Tariff makes fair use of the VNEM tariff system imports and exports for the property owner.
-As discussed in Section 3.1.4.6, for properties with a shared transformer - where self-consumption can occur - this tariff proposal captures such consumption (but creates billing complexity).
-However, beyond this, the Commission finds that the DER Shared Tariff, and especially property netting, presents environmental, economic, equity, and legal conflicts or barriers.
+The Commission agrees that the DER Shared Tariff provides value to its participants by reflecting the self-consumption that can occur for properties with a shared transformer, as discussed in Section 3.1.4.6.
+However, the Commission finds that the DER Shared Tariff, and especially property netting, presents environmental, economic, equity, and legal conflicts or barriers.